 - Kingsford Competition Briquettes

 - Generously salt a 5-15 pound Prime Rib Roast 2 days before.
-Please on wire rack and "air chill" in your fridge.
+Place on wire rack and "air chill" in your fridge.
 I use the course kosher salt in the blue box.

 - Remove from fridge and apply a mixture of softened butter, thyme, rosemary, black pepper and granulated garlic.
 (You can also dust it with your favorite rub at this time)